salzberg-lab/glimmer/INSTALL.md

-# How tro complite the code
+# How to Complie the Code in Linux

 ```bash
 # Go to the directory containing the Makefile